-(X) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE
+(X) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-SECURITIES EXCHANGE ACT OF 102/ For the fiscal year ended December 31 . or the noon year chaca Doombo or () TRANSITION REPORT PURSUAL SECURITIES EXCHANGE ACT OF OR 15(d) OF THE For the transition period from Commission file number: 0-10394 DAT A I/O CORPC PRATION (Exac t name of registrant as specifi ed in its charter) Washington (State or other jurisdiction of incorpora ation) 91-0864123 (I.R.S.
-Employer Identification No.) 6464 185 th Ave e NE, Suite 101, Redmo (425) 881-6444 (Address, including zip code, of regist • • ces and telephone number, including area code) Securities re gistered pursuant to Se ction 12(b) of the Act Title of each class Common Stock (No Par Valu Name of each exchange on which registered Nasdaq Capital Market Securities re gistered pursuant to Se ction 12(g) of the Act None ired to file reports pursuant to ed all reports required to be 5 of Regulation S-T (§232.405 sted on its corporate Web site, if any, every Interactive Data File of this chapter) during the preceding 12 months (or for such shorter ation S-K (§229.405 of this chapter) is not contained herein and will ion statements incorporated by reference in Part III of this Form 10the definitions of "large accelerated filer," "accelerated filer Accelerated filer Non-accelerated filer Non-a ler" and "smaller reporting co erated filer Smaller report ing company X Indicate by check mark whether the registrant is a shell co ompany (as detined in Rule 12 b-2 of the Exchange Act).
-Yes No X
+SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31 , 2014 or () TRANSITION REPORT PURSUAN SECURITIES EXCHANGE ACT OF NT TO SECTION 13 OR 15(d) OF THE 1934 For the transition period from to Commission file number: 0-10394 TA I/O CORPORATION name of registrant as specified in its charter) Washington (State or other jurisdiction of incorporate tion) 91-0864123 (I.R.S.
+Employer Identification No.) 6464 185 th Ave NE, Suite 101, Redmond, Washington, 98052 (425) 881-6444 (Address, including zip code, of registr rant's principle executive offices and telephone number, including area code) Securities reg gistered pursuant to Section 12(b) of the Act Title of each class Common Stock (No Par Value Name of each exchange on which registered Nasdaq Capital Market Securities reg gistered pursuant to Section 12(g) of the Act None Indicate by check mark whether the registrant is not requiled Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
+Yes X No own seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No \underline{X} red to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No \underline{X} ed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 od that the registrant was required to file such reports), and (2) has been subject to such filing mitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 period that the registrant was required to submit and post Indicate by check mark if disclosure of delinquent filers pure of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorte the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.